Why Be Concerned about Pest Control Chemicals?

 Here’s why I’m concerned.

-2) Most pest control chemicals leave no evidence that they are present.
+2) Most pest control chemicals leave no evidence that they are present after application.
 They wait on the surfaces of dirt, plants, stones, and sidewalks.
+So people unknowingly come in contact with them.
 In addition, freshly applied (i.e., wet) chemicals can be easily absorbed by human contact.

 With people, it’s more complicated.
-These chemicals can accumulate in body tissue, causing major illnesses decades after contact.
+These chemicals can accumulate in body tissue, causing illnesses decades after contact.

 5) Chemical companies have used propaganda technologies developed by the cigarette industry to hide the true effects of their products.
 They have discredited science, published bogus reports, and prevented independent studies.